 Wondering what to do?

-Click for an article detailing how churches and pastors are eligible for relief in stimulus package
+Click for an article detailing how churches and pastors are eligible for relief in the stimulus package

 A WORD FROM TERRY